 New Park Use Permit - Commercial Filming

-Commercial filming activities includes: production vehicles accessing the park, set construction, filming activities, set removal, and site remediation.
+Commercial filming activities include production vehicles accessing the park, set construction, filming activities, set removal, and site remediation.

 Parks Contacts and Special Conditions